European Photography: Ethos

 European Photography contributed significantly to the theoretical debate about photography and new media and published programmatic texts early on, for example on Visualism, which as Paula Gortazar explains"...was not only the title of the article but also the name of the theory it presented.
-Having emerged on the western side of the Iron Curtain, the theory of Visualism challenged Cold War ideologies...and, coupled with his own practice, was the result of a vindication of authenticity, a response to an overdose of imagery charged with capitalist ideology."Rather than accepting a system of given codes and providing a mere inventory of the world, Visualism embraces all possibilities of representation to achieve a genuine search of the visible world for pure form under layers of imposed connotations and artificiality.
+Having emerged on the western side of the Iron Curtain, the theory of Visualism challenged Cold War ideologies...and, coupled with his own practice, was the result of a vindication of authenticity, a response to an overdose of imagery charged with capitalist ideology."Visualism is a system of representation that seeks form within the visible world, rather than utilizing established codes or inventories.

 Quite early, in a 1985 article by Joachim Schmid, and thereafter, the magazine confronted the implications of emerging digital photography and the developments in diversifying forms of new media art.

 While initially focusing on young European photography, the journal soon turned to non-European developments as well, for example separately covering Australian and North American photography in two editions in 1985 (issues 23 and 24).
 In the years that followed, the magazine regularly featured photographers and artists from Asia, Latin America and the African continent, including, for example, thematic editions on contemporary photography in Japan or China (issues 61 and 76).